Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

 -  **Step 6 - Send e-mail notification (optional)**

    This step is optional in the sense that it may not show up on your screen.
-If some SYS\_PRODUCT\_NAME users monitor your package, this step will tell you how many of them are doing so.
-SYS\_PRODUCT\_NAME gives you the freedom to send an e-mail notification or not to the users who expressed interest in your packages.
+If some |SYSPRODUCTNAME| users monitor your package, this step will tell you how many of them are doing so. |SYSPRODUCTNAME|
+   gives you the freedom to send an e-mail notification or not to the users who expressed interest in your packages.
 Do not bypass this step, always inform your community of users and developers.